 Why is the CBTN request important to this project?

 Currently, there is no other cellular model that could be used to perform our studies.
-The cell lines generated though the CBTTC represent an unique and extremely valuable resource.
+The cell lines generated though the CBTN represent a unique and extremely valuable resource.
 Without those lines we will not be able to prove the significance of our preliminary findings and we will miss the opportunity to identify novel therapies for pHGGs.

 Massimo Squatrito, PhD